Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Old Dominion Stats and Trends

-- Old Dominion has played seven games, with three wins against the spread.
+- In Old Dominion's seven games this year, it has three wins against the spread.

-- This year, the Monarchs have just two ATS wins in six games as an underdog of 4 points or more.
+- The Monarchs have covered the spread twice this season when underdogs by 4.5 points or more (in six chances).

-- Old Dominion's games this season have gone over the total in three out of seven opportunities (42.9%).
+- Old Dominion's games this season have gone over the point total three times in seven opportunities (42.9%).

-- Old Dominion is 2-0 against the spread and 1-1 overall in games when it puts up more than 33 points.
+- Old Dominion is 2-0 against the spread and 1-1 overall when the team puts up more than 33 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.